 Now that we know what factors a professional takes into account when choosing a pick, let’s take a look at some of the most popular brands and shapes.

 As you can see, there is no one-size-fits-all approach to guitar picks.
 Every player has their own favorites and reasons for them.
 Check out our guitar pick guide to help you find the one that will best suit you!

 Famous Guitarists Who Use Thin Picks

-While not everyone likes to use a thin guitar pick, they do have some unique traits to them when used for lead playing or strumming.
+Not everyone likes to use a thin guitar pick.
+They do have some unique traits to them when used for lead playing or strumming.
 Some players like them because they offer less resistance when playing with speed.
 Others like them because of the sounds they make that thicker picks don’t.

 Some thin picks also produce a flappy sound that some players like, and others cannot stand.

 Paul Gilbert is known to use thin 0.60 mm Tortex picks because of the “thwappy” sound they make.
 He likes the way they sound when strumming and adjusts his angle to produce a unique tone.

 Eddie Van Halen is also known to use a thin pick, he too liked the 0.60 mm plectrum.
 He liked the speed and clarity that they offered when shredding.

 Most guitarists who use medium picks tend to stick with the standard 351 or jazz 3 shapes.
 They are a good all-around pick and can be used for any genre of music.